AlienKevin/study_spaces/README.md

 Find study spaces at the University of Michigan, Ann Arbor

-## Generate Study Space Thumbnails
+## Generate Image Assets

-Run the `generate_thumbnails.sh` to convert jpeg images in `images/` folder to webp images.
-The script then outputs the webp images to `thumbnails/`
+Run the `generate_images.sh` to convert jpeg images in `images/` folder to webp images.
+The script then outputs the webp images to `assets/`

 ## Generate Selected Material Icons